juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 python predict_feature_scaled.py
 ```

-Note that this script will read all the images specified on the input folder and will pass one by one each image to our trained convolutional neural network and based on the prediction probability the image will be copiedto the showing_teeth or not_showing_teeth folder.
+Note that this script will read all the images specified on the input folder and will pass one by one each image to our trained convolutional neural network and based on the prediction probability the image will be copied to the showing_teeth or not_showing_teeth folder.
 At the end of the execution of the process the accuracy, precision, recall and f1score are calculated:

 {: .center}